leke-lyu/transmissionCount/README.md

 ### Phylogeographic Analysis

+We conducted a comprehensive phylogeographic analysis of 12,048 SARS-CoV-2 Delta genomes sampled from March 27, 2021, to October 24, 2021, to investigate the timing of virus introduction into Texas and the dynamics of the resulting local transmission lineages.
+These genomes were selected to ensure a roughly 1:1 ratio between Texas sequences and globally contextual sequences.

 We applied the Nextstrain pipeline to generate a time-labeled phylogeny with inferred ancestral trait states.
+You can view the build under [Texas build](https://nextstrain.org/community/leke-lyu/deltaoutbreak/texas)

 ### Transmission Count